-A Dream of Italy ‘mountains’ and ‘clouds’ versions are assumed to be the same canvas with the background reworked by Annie, perhaps because of criticism of the original version.
+A Dream of Italy ‘mountain’ and ‘clouds’ versions are assumed to be the same canvas with the background reworked by Annie, perhaps because of criticism of the original version.

 [Note: the black-and-white image in the The Sphere, 1922, is untitled, but is identified as A Dream of Italy from written descriptions of the painting in other sources from the same time period.]

 Head of a Bacchante is a figuratively related image, although dated several years later.